sebcrozet/kiss3d/README.md

 making are not supported and wont be unless someone manages to write them in one line.
 Don’t hesitate to contribute =)

+## Compilation
+You will need the last rust compiler from the master branch.
+I pull the compiler and fix my code almost every day.
+If you encounter problems, make sure you have the last version.

+The simplest way to build **kiss3d** and all its dependencies is to do a recursive clone:

+    git clone --recursive git://github.com/sebcrozet/kiss3d.git
+    cd kiss3d
+    make deps
+    make
+    make test

+The last command will compile demos on the `bin` folder.

 ## Contributions
 I intend to work on this library to suit my needs only (to write demo for my